What is Internet Addiction?

 When excessive misuse escalates into full-fledged addiction, it has all the usual components like obsession, loss of control, mood modification, tolerance, and withdrawal symptoms.
-It also has many of the same potential negative impacts for businesses, including reduced productivity, hampered employee morale, strained "in real life" relationships, and heightened risks, particularly regarding legal liability and IT security.
-It has been suggested that internet misuse alone is a significant systems risk that many organizations are insufficiently addressing.3
+It also has many of the same potential negative impacts for businesses, including reduced productivity, hampered employee morale, strained “in real life” relationships, and heightened risks, particularly regarding legal liability and IT security.
+It has been suggested that internet misuse alone is a significant systems risk that many organizations aren’t addressing sufficiently.3

 Tip #1: Pioneer with Policy

-Internet misuse is a relatively new issue, so many employees will have no idea what expectations are unless they are clearly communicated and enforced.
+Internet misuse is a relatively new issue.
+So many employees will have no idea what the expectations are unless they are clearly communicated and enforced.
 A thorough internet use policy sets clear expectations around work usage, personal usage, and prohibited usage, and explains how compliance will be monitored and enforced.

 Tip #2: Monitor and Block

-Although putting a sound policy in place is an essential protocol, some research suggests it's the least effective measure to quelling internet misuse.
+Although putting a sound policy in place is an essential protocol, some research suggests it’s the least effective measure to quelling internet misuse.
 The most effective?
-Monitoring employee use for a time period, then blocking non-work sites accordingly.4 That said, when using this tactic, it's important to be respectful of employee privacy and rights; infringing on either can have a negative impact on morale that far outweighs the benefits of reducing misuse.
-At the very least, inform your employees about how they are being monitored and take measures to secure buy in.
-There's no need to turn into Big Brother!
+Monitoring employee use for a time period, then blocking non-work sites accordingly.4 That said, when using this tactic, it’s important to be respectful of employee privacy and rights.
+Infringing on either of those can have a negative impact on morale that far outweighs the benefits of reducing misuse.
+At the very least, inform your employees about how they are being monitored, and take measures to secure buy in.
+There’s no need to turn into Big Brother!
 Besides, sometimes just being aware of monitoring can cut down on misuse, even before the blocking happens.